-In connection with qualitative management, the Support Tool for Operational Risk Management (MIGRO tool) makes it possible to record the operational risks identified by associating them with a taxonomy of processes and their quantification, as well as recording the evaluation periodical controls associated with critical risks.
+In connection with qualitative management, the Support Tool for Operational Risk Management (MIGRO tool) makes it possible to record the operational risks identified by associating them with a taxonomy of processes and their quantification, as well as recording the periodical evaluation of the controls associated with the manageable (critical) risks.
+Considering the fact that risks and controls are updated on an ongoing basis, the operational risk management model proved to be effective all through 2022.